forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 > However the overall health benefits of a smoke stop outweigh by fare a possible increased Covid incidence: Current smokers seem to have no higher Covid risk than never smokers, but a lower risk than former smokers.
 This could be caused by (possibly toxic) environment changes in the lung when smoking.[Local environment changes in the lungs](../6_prevention_and_treatment/temperature_modulation.md) can also be achieved with sauna or steam inhalation which don't have the possibility of health hazards which smoke has.

 > 12.6.21: It's not about smoke-free - Everyone should judge the risks to take in life on his own.
-But since smoking is addictive, I consider restrictions on advertisement as adequate.
+Add restrictions for addictives, I consider as adequate however.

 ### High Overweight Prevalence is associated to High Covid Prevalence and Death Rates